yyin-dev/cs336-a1/writeup.md

 (a) It takes about 1.5min on CPU.
 The longest token in the vocabulary is `b' accomplishment'`.

+Without priority-queue optimization, this takes 7min on CPU.

 (b) It spends a lot of time in finding the next token with the highest frequency.
 We could make this more efficient using a heap / priority-queue.

 ```